SimonSouillart/hello-world/README.md

 # hello-world
-What i do : présentation de Hays It Services
+What i do : working at Hays It Services
 A la recherche du codeur fou